sorbet/sorbet/website/docs/faq.md

 For more information, watch [this section](https://youtu.be/2g9R7PUCEXo?t=2022) from Matz's RubyConf 2019 keynote, which talks about his plans for typing in Ruby 3.

+## Can I use Sorbet for duck typed code?

+No. Duck typed code relies on the partial interface of an object (for example, all Rack middleware responds to a `call` method that accepts one argument) to determine if it's safe to use the object.
+Sorbet does not support duck typing either for static analysis or runtime checking.